Almajiranci: Post-independence era

-Contemporary Government Policy
+Contemporary government policy

 In recent years, there has been an increased effort to integrate the almajiri school system into the Nigerian secular school system.
 Several Northern states, such as Adamawa state and Niger state, have started integrating the almajiri education system into existing government programs.
 In 2009, the states of Sokoto and Zamfara had three times as many Quranic students as students in the formal education system, which the government considered to be a serious problem.
 In 2010, the Nigerian Universal Basic Education (UBE) system was expanded to include the National Framework for the Development and Integration of Almajiri Education, which allocated funding to open more than one hundred almajiri schools.
 The schools were funded by a $98 million joint operation between the Islamic Development Bank (IDB) and the Nigerian government.
 The plan was intended to keep children from becoming radicalized and recruited by Boko Haram and other terrorist groups.
 In 2013, 124 Islamic schools had been built.
 However, since then, many of these schools have deteriorated.

 In 2012, President Goodluck Jonathan referred to the almajiri as “dangerous to national development.”
 He also said that Nigeria should ensure that the almajirai receive a traditional, secular education.

 In 2015, the Universal Basic Education Commission (UBEC) Almajiri Education Programme wrote that its goals were to provide the Universal Basic Education to all almajiri children, to eliminate begging, and to facilitate the integration of Islamic studies into the secular Universal Basic Education Program for Northern Nigerian children.
 The report emphasized that children could continue to learn the Quran, but that the Universal Basic Education program would prepare almajirai with secular knowledge and skills to "enable them integrate into the Nigerian society and ensure realization of their potentials."

 In 2020, 50 out of 59 COVID-19 cases in Kaduna State were traced to almajiris who were sent back from Kano to their different States.
 In Jigawa State, out of 45 samples taken for COVID-19 tests from Almajiris repatriated from Kano State, 16 came back positive.
 The Northern States Governors' Forum perceived that the COVID-19 pandemic has set the scene for introducing drastic changes into the almajiri school system as it exposes children to the virus due to lack of hygiene, shelter and itinerant life.
 This has led to abolishing of the almajiri educational system by Kano State.
 The governor of Kano State Mr Abdullahi Umar Ganduje announced that alamajiri have been banned from the state and deportation of them will start immediately to curb covid spread.
 The children would be absorbed into the secular school system.